tomasferrarisenda/automate-all-the-things-insane-X/README.md

 This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with it's Ingress.

-After this, it will create the necessary resources for ArgoCD to be self-managed and to apply the [App of Apps pattern](https://youtu.be/2pvGL0zqf9o).
+It will then create the necessary resources for ArgoCD to be self-managed and to apply the [App of Apps pattern](https://youtu.be/2pvGL0zqf9o).
 ArgoCD will be watching the helm charts in the [helm](helm) directory in our repo, it will automatically create all the resources it finds and apply any future changes me make there.
 The [helm/infra](helm/my-app) and [helm/my-app](helm/my-app) directories simulates what would be our K8S infrastructure repositories would be.

 If you want to know more about Helm, [here's another Nana video](https://youtu.be/-ykwb1d0DXU).

+Following up, it will get the Istio Gateway endpoint and put it into the [frontend values file](helm/my-app/frontend/values.yaml).
+It will also export the endpoint for each environment as an artifact.

-Finally the pipeline will get the ArgoCD web UI URL and admin account password and export them as an artifact.
+Finally the pipeline will get the ArgoCD web UI URL and admin account password and export them as an artifact too.
 You might need to wait a few seconds for the URL to be active, this is because an AWS Load Balancer takes a little time to be deployed.

 <br/>